Congestive Heart Failure In Dogs

 It’s likely that your dog will be put on long-term medication after being diagnosed with compromised heart function, so your visits to the veterinarian may need to be more frequent at first, but once your dog’s condition has stabilized with treatment, you can expect to resume a more regular and potentially less frequent visit schedule as your dog shows improvement.

-Natural Treatment For Congestive Heart Failure In Dogs
+Natural Treatment for Congestive Heart Failure in Dogs

 Conventional veterinary medical practitioners consider congestive heart failure and other circulatory problems to be progressive and irreversible, but there are natural, holistic treatment options available for pet owners that show promise in slowing, reversing and even preventing CHF in the first place.
-Cannabidiol, a primary constituent of Canine Support Formula, can reduce heart rate & blood pressure associated with stress and anxiety.

 The goal of any treatment is to improve whatever underlying imbalances or deficiencies the dog may be experiencing, which may help to slow or stop the progression of disease.

-Since all drugs used to treat symptoms of CHF have some adverse effects, another goal is to facilitate the safe reduction or even elimination of the dog’s conventional prescriptions.
 Of course, treatment outcome depends on the type, severity, and duration of the dog’s illness, but many veterinarians and dog owners have seen great improvements in their patients by taking a more natural, holistic approach to canine heart disease.

-At The Heart Of The Matter…
+At The Heart of The Matter…

 Although there is no cure for the common causes of Congestive Heart Failure (CHF) in dogs, there are natural therapies available that can greatly improve and extend the life of your dog–specifically, botanical extracts like CBD-rich hemp oil.